virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 # Provided Software

-The there are are three upper-level programs,
+The there are are four upper-level programs,

 * disassemblyAGC.py &mdash; a Python 3 disassembler and pattern-matcher for comparing two AGC software versions.
 * specifyAGC.py &mdash; a Python 3 generator of "specifications" files for disassemblerAGC.py's all-important `--find` option.